Ways your school can give

 Piggies for Preemies

 Piggies for Preemies challenges schools and groups throughout Kentucky and Southern Indiana to fill piggy banks with spare change to help provide a healthy start for premature babies in the neonatal intensive care unit (NICU) at Norton Children’s Hospital.
-Each spring, kids enter to win a $500 scholarship by returning a full piggy bank or virtual piggy bank.

 Have another idea?
 We’d love to hear it!
 Contact Courtney Puckett with your idea and for more information for your school, PTA, club, athletic team or other group.